Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 \subsection{Zombie-Lending and Business Dynamism}

 Business dynamism describes the replacement of non-viable firms by new and striving entrants.
-It slowing down is regarded as one reason for weak productivity-growth in recent decades.
-One explanation for this downward trend is the inefficient allocation of available resources \citep{DeckerEtAl2017}.
-This cleansing effect is supposed to serve as a catalyst of economic growth, but keeping certain firms artificially alive, by granting them new funding, congests this growth engine: the prevalence of zombies diminishes the availability of capital and labor in the economy, thereby putting downward pressure on firms' profits and increasing the threshold for new firms to enter the market \citep{CaballeroHoshiKashyap2008}.
+This cleansing effect is supposed to serve as a catalyst of economic growth.
+Its slowing down is regarded as one reason for weak productivity-growth in recent decades.
+One explanation for this downward trend is the inefficient allocation of available resources \citep{DeckerEtAl2017}. , Keeping certain firms artificially alive, i.e. by granting them new funding, congests this growth engine: the prevalence of zombies diminishes the availability of capital and labor in the economy, thereby putting downward pressure on firms' profits and increasing the threshold for new firms to enter the market \citep{CaballeroHoshiKashyap2008}.

 Figure \ref{fig:Z3vsNB} shows the share of zombies and new entrants (\textit{newbies}, $NB_t$) in each year between 1991 and 2018.
 While the share of zombies increased steadily over the course of the mid 1990s until the aftermath of the Great Recession, the share of newbies per year fell sharply starting at the end of the 1990s, recovered in the years after the financial crisis, before retreating again.
 The movements of the newbies- and zombie-share in the first half of that period corroborates the slowing down of business dynamism with both shares gradually converging.
 Even though the fraction of zombies -- under our definition of $Z^{NAR}$ -- never surpasses the share of newbies, the difference between the two has started to narrow down again from 2015 onward.